maiziezhoulab/Benchmark_cell_type_annotation/scGPT/README.md

 head_tuning.py loads a pretrained scGPT (TransformerModel) and perform head tuning for cell-type classification on single-cell / spatial transcriptomics stored as AnnData (.h5ad).
 It loads weights and vocabulary from a local checkpoint (load_model), aligns genes to the model vocab, runs scGPT’s Preprocessor (normalization and binning as configured), and tokenizes expression for the transformer.

 Data: For dataset_name == "HumanLymph", it builds train/validation data from selected tissue sections of a metastatic lymph-node dataset, holds out separate sections for testing, concatenates with a batch key.
-Inference runs on the held-out set, reports accuracy / precision / recall / macro-F1, writes predictions on adata, exports CLS-style embeddings for train and test views, and produces a UMAP figure and confusion matrix heatmap.
+Inference runs on the held-out set, reports accuracy / precision / recall / macro-F1, writes predictions on adata, exports CLS-style embeddings for train and test views, and produces a UMAP figure and saves embeddings.

 If need to run head_tuning.py using multi-GPU, users can use command: torchrun --standalone --nproc_per_node=2 head_tuning.py